Removing a Skin Tag From a Dog

 When our dog Brutus was 11 years old, we noticed a skin tag growing between his front legs.
 We visited the vets and were told that it wasn't harmful, but to keep an eye on it.
 Two years later, the skin tag had grown into a 4 inch (10cm) dangling droplet of floppy skin that was truly unsightly.

 I checked the tag every day for bleeding.
-However it always felt cold to the touch, leading me to believe that there couldn't be much blood flowing into it.
-You can see in the picture below how large the skin tag was prior to taking him to the vets (you can see it just behind his left armpit laying on the carpet.)
+However, it always felt cold to the touch, leading me to believe that there couldn't be much blood flowing into it.
+You can see in the picture below how large the skin tag was prior to taking him to the vet (you can see it just behind his left armpit laying on the carpet.)

 What Happens After Your Dog's Skin Tag Has Been Tied Off: